-Through an exchange of information agreement with the Internal Revenue Service ("IRS"), as authorized under Internal Revenue Code § 6103(d)(1), the Arizona Department of Revenue (the "Department") learned that Linda R. Neal ("Appellant"), an Arizona resident, earned income in 1996, 1997 and 1998 but failed to file Arizona individual income tax returns for these years.
+Through an exchange of information agreement with the Internal Revenue Service ("IRS"), the Arizona Department of Revenue (the "Department") learned that Kay H. Remein ("Appellant"), an Arizona resident, earned income in 1998 but failed to file an Arizona individual income tax return for that year.

-Thereafter, the Department issued proposed assessments of additional income tax, penalties for failure to file a return and failure to file on demand, and interest for tax years 1996, 1997 and 1998.
-The assessments were based on Appellant's federal adjusted gross income as reported by the IRS.
+Subsequently, the Department issued a proposed assessment of additional income tax, penalties for failure to file a return and failure to file on demand, and interest for tax year 1998.
+This assessment was based on Appellant's federal adjusted gross income as reported by the IRS.

-Appellant timely protested the assessments to the Department's hearing officer who upheld the assessments.
+Appellant timely protested the assessment to the Department's hearing officer who upheld the assessment.
 Appellant then protested the hearing officer's decision to the Director of the Department who affirmed the hearing officer's decision.
+Appellant now timely appeals to this Board.